acnagy/chaos-scheduler/README.md

 # chaos-scheduler ☀🌧⚡⛅ vs. 💻✨

-The chaos scheduler is a prority-based scheduling algorithm which does unexpected things.
+The chaos scheduler is a non-preemptive priority-based scheduling algorithm which does unexpected things.
 It has two modes: Random, and Weather.
 The goal here is to experiment, possibly with terrible ideas.